lliss/Conductor/README.md

 ## Performance ##

-Conductor is aiming at being highly performant and scalable with capabilities built in, from the beginning, to run without hitting the database any more than it needs to.
+Conductor aims to be highly performant and scalable with capabilities built in, from the beginning, to run without hitting the database any more than is absolutely required.
 Workflows are cached allowing them to be loaded by name easily from in memory key-value stores.
-Presistence of state is optional for workflows that do not need to be resumed.
+Persistence of state is optional for workflows that do not need to be resumed.
 Workflow state storage has a pluggable storage backend allowing it, too, to be persisted to a NoSQL or in memory data store.